SahilM2063/Simple-Chess-Using-Javascript/README.md

 ## 🎮 How to Play

 1. Open the game in your web browser.
-2. Drag on a chess piece to select.
+2. Drag a chess piece to select.
 3. Drop om a valid place. (you can only place piece on valid spot according to piece.)
 4. The game doesn't include advanced features like check detection, checkmate, move highlightation or pawn promotion.